naturalatlas/tilestrata/README.md

 ### Rebuilding the Tile Cache

 If you update your map styles or data, you'll probably want to update your tiles.
-Rather than dump of them at once and bring your tile server to a crawl, progressively rebuild the cache by requesting tiles with the `X-TileStrata-SkipCache` header.
+Rather than dump all of them at once and bring your tile server to a crawl, progressively rebuild the cache by requesting tiles with the `X-TileStrata-SkipCache` header.
 [TileMantle](https://github.com/naturalatlas/tilemantle) makes this process easy:

 ```
 npm install -g tilemantle